Fighting Drug And Substance: Drug and substance abuse can take a toll on your mental health!

 You can take the initiative to start holistic activities during break time.
 These are yoga, mindful meditation, and even art therapy.
 Holistic activities are calming and provide the patient with a good distraction.

-Substance Abuse < Goals & Ambitions!
+Fighting Drug And Substance < Goals & Ambitions!

 Your limited euphoria from a tiny chemical reaction is not greater than the goals and ambition you have farmed for years.
 They are not as important as the sober life, which will serve your right.